dsesar4/Radar_analysis/README.md

 2. DHMZ Bilogora
 3. DHMZ Osijek

-Lisca can be used for much of central, mountainous and north Adriatic Croatia.
+Lisca can be used for Istria, much of central and mountainous Croatia.

-Bilogora can be used for central and mountainous Croatia.
+Bilogora can be used for all of mainland Croatia.

 Osijek can be used for various parts of Slavonia.